Interpol: Abusive requests for Interpol arrests

 In 2021, Turkey, China, the United Arab Emirates, Iran, Russia, and Venezuela were accused of abusing Interpol by using it to target political opponents.
 China used Interpol against the Uyghurs, where the government issued a Red Notice against activists and other members of the ethnic minority group living abroad.
 Since 1997, 1,546 cases from 28 countries of detention and deportation of the Uyghurs were recorded.
 In the case of Turkey, Interpol had to turn down 800 requests, including one for NBA basketball player Enes Kanter Freedom.
 The UAE was also accused as one of the countries attempting to buy influence in Interpol.
 Using the Interpol Foundation for a Safer World, the Arab nation gave donations of $54 million.
-The amount was estimated as equal to the statutory contributions together made by the rest 194 members.
+The amount was estimated as equal to the statutory contributions together made by the other 194 members.
 It was asserted that the Emirates' growing influence over Interpol gave it the opportunity to host the General Assembly in 2018 and in 2020 (that was postponed due to the COVID-19 pandemic).

+In January 2026, thousands of files provided to media by a whistleblower revealed that Russia uses Interpol to target critics abroad by accusing them of committing crimes.
+The data also suggested that Interpol receives more internal complaints about Russia than any other country, which had extra checks introduced on it after its invasion of Ukraine in 2022.
+BBC said that the leaked files suggested the introduced measures did not prevent Russia from abusing the system, and that some of the measures were quietly dropped in 2025.